BMI1

 Make sure the tape measure is level all the way around.

-Relax, exhale and measure your waist, resisting the urge to suck in your stomach and make that number look better.
+Relax, exhale, and measure your waist, resisting the urge to suck in your stomach and make that number look better.

-Launch Your Own Battle of the bulge:
+Launch Your Battle of the Bulge:

 1. Eat healthy